-the following describes a small number of reductions and renamings in an attempt to simplify things and is still completely compatible with current interpreters
+the following describes a small set of reductions and renamings in an effort - likely with its own flaws - to simplify the language. it remains fully compatible with current interpreters.

 #F #T square-bracket-sexp [ ] scsh-block-comment #! !# srfi30-block-comment #| |# upper-case-symbol ' , #' #, {backtick} multiple-return-values